-Having well-established policies will ensure that records are always treated and managed consistently.
+Having well-established policies will improve your records keeping and ensure that records are always treated and managed consistently.

 So, in order to be as clear as possible, spend your time developing a decent strategy.
 Check that your policies are:

-- Simple to understand: describe and clarify each step in the policy so that your staff can follow it.
+- Simple to understand: describe and clarify each step in the procedure so that your staff can follow it.